 Tomatoes -Tomatoes are one of the most versatile vegetables.
 They grow in pots on the deck or in a garden.
 My suggestion for first-time gardeners is to purchase seedlings from a local greenhouse or farmers market.
 They are inexpensive and will pay for themselves.
 Once the plant starts producing fruit, there is so much that can be done with them.
 Eat them fresh, cooked or preserved to last you through winter.

-Herbs– I had no idea what I was missing until I started growing my own herbs.
+Herbs – I had no idea what I was missing until I started growing my own herbs.
 They are simple, do not need much space and the flavor and nutrients they provide are unbelievable.
-If you haven’t experienced fresh herbs in your meals, I am encouraging you to try them.
+If you haven’t experienced fresh herbs in your meals, I encourage you to try them.